COSC3020/divide-and-conquer-sum-megrose10/README.md

 Hint: Like in the implementation of merge sort, you may need a helper function that does the actual recursion.

+I used ChatGPT to debug and the slides to learn how mergesort works and how it is implemented.

 ## Runtime Analysis

 What is the runtime of the algorithm that you implemented?
 Provide a recurrence